orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

   }
 ```

-**NOTE**: Currently, this component is not reusable anywhere else, so I hardcoded the url and the params of the http.jsonp request to the &#8220;suggest()" function.
-However, if I had to make this component reusable, I would have have few ways to take out hard coded &#8220;suggest()" function:
+**NOTE**: Currently, this component is not reusable anywhere else, so I hardcoded the url and the params of the http.jsonp request to the "suggest()" function.
+However, if I had to make this component reusable, I would have have few ways to take out hard coded "suggest()" function:

-  1. Pass &#8220;suggest" as an @Input() which should get an observable.
+  1. Pass "suggest" as an @Input() which should get an observable.
-  2. Pass &#8220;url" and &#8220;searchParams" as @Inputs - this would restrict the typeahead component to jsonp requests only.
+  2. Pass "url" and "searchParams" as @Inputs - this would restrict the typeahead component to jsonp requests only.

 Achieving one of the two is pretty straight forward - you can take this a good exercise.
-Here is the **suggest** code extracted to a **&#8220;requestJsonp()"** method (taken from the latest [ngx-typeahead](https://github.com/orizens/ngx-typeahead/blob/master/src/modules/ngx-typeahead.component.ts#L281) npm package):
+Here is the **suggest** code extracted to a **"requestJsonp()"** method (taken from the latest [ngx-typeahead](https://github.com/orizens/ngx-typeahead/blob/master/src/modules/ngx-typeahead.component.ts#L281) npm package):

 ```typescript
 ) {